 The studies on expanding the Chapada processing plant capacity up to 32 Mt per annum have concluded that higher throughput can be achieved with the installation of new equipment.
-A Feasibility Study has been initiated for the plant expansion and is expected to be completed in early 2019.
+A Feasibility Study for the plant expansion is scheduled for completion in mid 2019.

-During the first half of 2018, Yamana completed 14,778 metres of exploration drilling focused on Suruca, Sucupira, Baru, and Santa Cruz.
-Yamana reported that results from the drilling support the potential for mineral resource expansion at both Suruca, Sucupira and Baru by year end.
+During 2018, Yamana completed 40,759 metres of drilling focused on resource expansion and discovery of new near surface targets.
+Yamana reported that results from the drilling campaign support the potential for mineral resource expansion at Suruca, Sucupira, and Baru by year end.

 Yamana has completed studies and evaluations on several development opportunities at Chapada.
 These included plant optimizations initiatives, plant expansions, and pit wall pushbacks.
 Further details on these opportunities are expected to be available in early 2019 with the completion of a Feasibility Study.